 The winding trip from Deep Creek to the Savage River State Forest was impressive even at night.
 I knew right away the route would be excellent for a ride during the day.
 Going into the forest on Dry Run Road and then Savage River Road were perfect scenic routes.
 But I do have to express caution for the motorcyclists out there.
 The roads are smooth, twisting and fun.
 They are also very narrow; the mountains and woods seem to want to reclaim them.
 They contain sharp bends and some hairpin turns, many of which have barely a full lane to navigate through the turns.

 After arriving in Maryland, I let a couple of hours pass so I did not have to contend with any light left in the sky from the sunset.
 I first stopped in a clearing in Bear Pen Run State park for pictures of the stars.
 I could hear fast-moving water from a creek or river rapids.
 I probably could have lit a fire in the available fire pit (it was 19 degrees out), and spent my night in that spot.
-However, I had another location to visit after this one.
+However, I still wanted to make it over to Savage River State Forest that night to get more shots.

-The next morning I got up, and headed out to where I took my night-time shots.
+The next morning we got up and headed back to our spot in Savage River State Forest where I took my night-time shots.
 I had heard the sound of water over rocks in both locations.
 I was dying to see them in the day light.
 I also had a little side trip in mind for the route home.
 The first stop was to Bear Run.
 There was a nice park with a pavilion, a fire pit… the usually stuff.
 I was determined to find the water I heard, though.
 I didn’t have to look hard.
 I found a path wide enough for my husband to follow me with his Tacoma, and I am glad he did.

 While I was taking the photo below, I stepped onto the hillside bordering the stream, to try and see if I could clear the trees from my path.
 The hillside started to give, and my husband grabbed hold of me just before I fell into the freezing cold stream on a 25 degree morning.